 Despite these open questions, the release of this first tranche of guidance is a significant first step towards establishing this nascent market.
 Sponsors and investors can now explore financing opportunities with confidence about how the transaction should be structured.

-We encourage you to bookmark this blog for further updates on carbon sequestration tax credit guidance, including an upcoming Kirkland Alert with more in-depth analysis.
+We encourage you to bookmark this blog for further updates on carbon sequestration tax credit guidance, or read our Kirkland Alerts with more in-depth analysis of the guidance's tax equity structuring considerations and start of construction rules.

 Read more insights on Kirkland's Energy & Infrastructure blog.